ZenGo-X/round-based-protocol/README.md

 Round-based is a Rust crate providing utilities for executing generic round-based protocol.
 Refer to [documentation](https://docs.rs/round-based) to learn more.

+### Supported Rust Versions
+The minimum supported version is 1.45

 ### License
 Round-based is released under the terms of the GPLv3 license.
 See [LICENSE](LICENSE) for more information.